brian-team/brian2/docs_sphinx/developer/units.rst

 In Brian 1, a distinction is made between scalars and numpy arrays (including scalar arrays): Scalars could be multiplied with a unit, resulting in a Quantity object whereas the multiplication of an array with a unit resulted in a (unitless) array.
-Accordingly, scalars where considered as dimensionless quantities for the purpose of unit checking (e.g..
-1 + 1 * mV raised an error) whereas arrays where not (e.g. array(1) + 1 * mV resulted in 1.001 without any errors).
+Accordingly, scalars were considered as dimensionless quantities for the purpose of unit checking (e.g..
+1 + 1 * mV raised an error) whereas arrays were not (e.g. array(1) + 1 * mV resulted in 1.001 without any errors).
 Brian 2 no longer makes this distinction and treats both scalars and arrays as dimensionless for unit checking and make all operations involving quantities return a quantity.::